justcfx2u/XonStat/README.md

 Use the nginx/qlstats.local/nginx.conf file to configure your local nginx server.
 It will handle requests for "http(s)://qlstats.local/" URLs and forward them to the local backend processes.

-To start the "xonstat" main web server, use "paster serve local.ini" from within the xonstat directory.
+To start the "paster" main web server, use "paster serve local.ini" from within the xonstat directory.

 To start the "feeder", use "node feeder.node.js -c local.json"